Last Updated on July 18, 2022 by Oddmund Groette

-The problem with gold and bitcoin is that they don’t create any tangibles values – they don’t throw off cash.
+The problem with gold and bitcoin is that they don’t create any tangibles values – they don’t throw off cash (zero-sum game).
 Thus, we believe they are unlikely to beat stocks over the long run (decades).
 In this article, we explain why.

 We own all asset classes (assuming cryptos are an asset class), but we own substantially more stocks than we own of the other asset classes.
 The reason is simple: we like to own pieces of businesses that produce positive cash flows year in and year out.
 We want to own real productive assets that make us financially secure no matter what currency is in use.

 Most investors are either 100% against or 100% for bitcoin.
 We are neither.
 However, we regard bitcoins and other cryptocurrencies mostly as a call option for the future of finance.
 Please bear in mind that we are a bit old school and our take reflects that (that’s the disadvantage of being older than 50….).